Abhi-0212000/ros2-dev-challenge/README.md

    - Install [Docker Desktop for Windows](https://docs.docker.com/desktop/setup/install/windows-install/)
    - Follow this detailed [X11 forwarding and server setup guide](https://youtu.be/FlHVuA_98SA?t=151)

+   **NOTE**: Make sure Docker Desktop (Needed to execute Docker cmds) and Xming Server (Needed to visualize when you have launched nodes) is running.

 2. **Build and run**:
    ```powershell
    # Create directory and get files